Reykjavik in June: 16 Best Things to Do Under the Midnight Sun

 • Early or late departures offer soft natural light, ideal for photography of whales and seabirds.

-In 2026, acclaimed composer Hildur Guðnadóttir will serve as artist-in-residence, with three unique events from June 4–7 highlighting different facets of her music and career.
-Festival-goers can experience works from her Academy Award-winning score from the Joker film, Emmy-winning compositions for the Chernobyl series, and live performances of her recent experimental and ensemble pieces.
+A highlight of the 2026 edition is the Oscar-winning composer Hildur Guðnadóttir as the festival's Artist-in-Residence, performing new and existing works at Harpa.
+Festival-goers can experience compositions from her Academy Award-winning score from the Joker film, Emmy-winning compositions for the Chernobyl series, and live performances of her recent experimental and ensemble pieces.

 3. Celebrate the Festival of the Sea (first Sunday of June)